 I wound up coming up with an abstract battlefield/movement system for the card game.
 Rather than build out an actual playing field with cardsâ€”which would be too much like trying to create the miniature battle game with a modular boardâ€”the battlefield is created by the terrain around your â€˜Mech.
 In your play area there are spaces for three terrain cards: left flank, current location, and right flank.
 When your â€˜Mech moves, you choose which terrain type you want to move to from the Terrain deck (or tableau) and place that in the center â€œcurrent locationâ€ section.
 This displaces the center card to the left or right and causes the card that was in that flank to be discarded.

-Here is a quick example: Joe has these cards in his HUD from left to right: Open Terrain, Heavy Forest, Light Forest.
+Here is a quick example: Joe has these cards in his HUD ((Heads-Up Display is my cutesy name for the playing area)) from left to right: Open Terrain, Heavy Forest, Light Forest.
 Joe wants to move to a Canyon, so he places the Canyon in his center slot, moves the Heavy Forest to the left flank, and discards the Open Terrain card.
 His HUD now reads: Heavy Forest, Canyon, Light Forest.

 The other way to move on the battlefield in this iteration of the BattleTech DMG is to sidestep into a flanking terrain.
 In this case, you would just slide the cards over and tack on an Open Terrain location ((Or possibly a blind draw from the Terrain deck)).
 With Joe again in that Canyon, say he wants to move into the Light Forest.
 He just removes the Heavy Forest card, slides the Canyon and Light Forest cards over, and adds an Open Terrain card to the now-vacant right flank.
 Joeâ€™s HUD now reads: Canyon, Light Forest, Open Terrain.